maxim-saplin/llm_chess/README.md

 To run multiple games:
 - Adjust the `NUM_REPETITIONS` variable to set the number of games you want to simulate.
 - The results, including win/loss statistics and material counts, are aggregated and can be analyzed to understand the strengths and weaknesses of each player type.
-- Aggregate log and logs for individual games (if `STORE_INDIVIDUAL_LOGS` is set to True) can be stored in the specified `LOG_FOLDER` for further inspection.
+- Aggregate logs and logs for individual games (if `STORE_INDIVIDUAL_LOGS` is set to True) can be stored in the specified `LOG_FOLDER` for further inspection.

 This feature is used to compare different kinds of players and generalize the findings.
 For LLM playes 10 games were used, for random/chess engine players 1000 games, some states is provided below.

 #### Aggregate Result

-When running multiple games individual logs are collectyed in `{date_time}.json` files (e.g. 2024.10.11_17:34.json) which are collected in a directory.
-After the games are finnished aggregate results are collected in `aggregate_results.csv`.
+When running multiple games individual logs are collected in `{date_time}.json` files (e.g. 2024.10.11_17:34.json) which are collected in a directory.
+After the games are finished aggregate results are collected in `aggregate_results.csv`.

 Notes:
-- "wrong_moves" and "wrong_actions" is a total number of erroneous replies by player (e.g. not following to convention) made in "inner" dialogs bewtween proxy and player.
+- "wrong_moves" and "wrong_actions" is the total number of erroneous replies by the player (e.g. not following convention) made in "inner" dialogs between the proxy and player.
 To get the total number of erroneous replies add up the metrics (i.e. `wrong_moves` do not include `wrong_actions`)
-  - A single game is finished if any of the player makes more than `max_failed_attempts` in the inner dialogs (i.e. `wrong_moves` + `wrong_actions` < `max_failed_attempts` - see above config)
+  - A single game is finished if any of the players make more than `max_failed_attempts` in the inner dialogs (i.e. `wrong_moves` + `wrong_actions` < `max_failed_attempts` - see above config)

 ## Kinds of Agents

 - LLM Player Agent (instantiated from Autogen's standard ConversiableAgent) is used to evaluate the board and make moves on behalf of one of the players (white or black)
-- Random Player Agent (custom RandomPlayerAgent) requests for a list of legal moves, randomly picks one and than makes a moive.
+- Random Player Agent (custom RandomPlayerAgent) requests for a list of legal moves, randomly picks one, and then makes a move.
 Always plays as white
-- Proxy Agent (custom AutoReplyAgent) is used to kick-off conversation with player agent, provides a list of available actions (get_current_board, get_legal_moves, make_move)
+- Proxy Agent (custom AutoReplyAgent) is used to kick off conversation with a player agent and provides a list of available actions (get_current_board, get_legal_moves, make_move)
 - Chess Engine Players:
   - Sunfish: A simple Python engine.
   - Stockfish: A powerful engine requiring separate installation.

-## Sample Dialog Happenning within a Single Move
+## Sample Dialog Happening within a Single Move

 GPT-4o-Mini